 The outlook for Matamata-Piako’s economy is healthy, with returns in the primary sector expected to remain above historical averages over the coming decade.
 In this environment food manufacturers and agricultural support services are also likely to perform well.
 Given these buoyant economic conditions the outlook for employment growth and wage earnings are also looking good.
-Results from the 2013 census show that Matamata-Piako has performed well, growing by 2.8%, just above the 2.6% national economic growth rate recorded over the same period.
-The number of filled jobs in Matamata-Piako has risen by 1.8% over the March 2022 year.
+Results from the District’s 2022 Infometrics profile show that Matamata-Piako has performed well growing by 2.3%.
+The number of filled jobs in Matamata-Piako has risen by 1.6% over the March 2022 year.
 The District has also seen a declining unemployment rate over the past 10 years, with the unemployment rate at a decade-long low of 2.4%.
 In comparison, the national unemployment rate for 2022 was at 3.4%.

-In 2013, the Matamata-Piako district contributed $1.612 billion to New Zealand’s Gross Domestic Product.
-The economic data for 2004, 2007 and 2013 shows that the Gross Regional Product of the District has increased.
-In terms of GDP growth the district is placed fourteenth out of 66 territorial authorities in the country.
+In 2022, the Matamata-Piako district contributed $2.366 billion to New Zealand’s Gross Domestic Product.
+The economic data for the past three years shows that the Gross Regional Product of the District has increased.

 All three main towns and the rural area within Matamata-Piako District are also projected to experience population and dwelling growth.

-- The second largest industry was meat and meat product manufacturing (9.2%) followed by basic chemical and chemical product manufacturing (5.9%).
+- The second largest industry was meat and meat product manufacturing (5.6%) followed by property operators and real estate services (5.0%).

-- The industry most highly represented in Matamata-Piako relative to the national economy is dairy product manufacturing.
-This industry contributes 4.3% to the District's economy compared with 0.4% to the national economy.
+- The industry most highly represented in Matamata-Piako relative to the national economy is dairy cattle farming .
+This industry contributes 16.4% to the District's economy compared with 1.9% to the national economy.